Hereditary Fructose Intolerance

 Non-pharmacological Treatments

-• Strict dietary avoidance of fructose, sucrose, and sorbitol prevents symptoms and liver damage.
+Strict lifelong dietary avoidance of fructose, sucrose, and sorbitol is essential to prevent toxic metabolite accumulation.

 Prevention